All of us have content residing in different places, such as Box, Dropbox, Google Drive, OneDrive, and SharePoint.

 Select the Google account that you’ve already connected to map your content.

 Connect to the respective folder in Google Drive that you’d like to link.

 Keeping your files up to date in Paperflite

-Once you've mapped the file in Google Drive, you can now easily synchronize it for all changes that you make in the data source.
+Once you've mapped the file in Google Drive, you can now easily synchronize it for all changes that you make in the content source.
 Notice how the file path in the data source is mapped in Paperflite.
 Click on 'Sync' to make all your files in line with your data stream.

-Integrating with other data sources such as Box, Dropbox, Microsoft OneDrive and SharePoint is seamless and follows the same procedure.
+Integrating with other data sources such as Box, Dropbox, Microsoft OneDrive, and SharePoint is seamless and follows the same procedure.